Wednesday, March 6, 2024

 General consideration.

 The CMV status of the recipients is determined by the presence of IgM and IgG antibodies.
 In allogenic hemopoietic stem cell transplants, the donor CMV antibody status and immunohistopathology examination of tissue are collected.
 After the transplantation, if recurrence of CMV is suspected, several additional tests are performed.
-Presence of Leukocyte CMV pp65 antigen indicates infection and QNAT(quantitative nucleic acid test) is done to determine the viral load.
+Presence of Leukocyte CMV pp65 antigen indicates infection and QNAT (quantitative nucleic acid test) is done to determine the viral load.

-In both stem cell and sold organ of transplants, if the recipient is seropositive but the donor is seronegative then the outcome of the transplant is the best.
-The worst outcome in situation where the recipient is seronegative and the donor is seropositive.
+In both stem cell and sold organ of transplants, if the recipient is seropositive, but the donor is seronegative then the outcome of the transplant is the best.
+The worst outcome in a situation where the recipient is seronegative and the donor is seropositive.
 CMV virus reactivates because of use of immunosuppressive drugs depresses T-Cell count.
 Immunosuppression is needed to prevent transplant rejection.
 The graft versus host disease is another cause of reactivation of CMV.
 Loss of life occurs in overwhelming CMV infection.

 T-cell and Hemopoietic transplant.